wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     (4) A bill is not invalid by reason that---

-    *   (a) It is not dated:
+    *   (a) it is not dated:

-    *   (b) It does not specify the value given, or that any value has been given, therefor:
+    *   (b) it does not specify the value given, or that any value has been given, therefor:

-    *   (c) It does not specify the place where it is drawn or the place where it is payable.
+    *   (c) it does not specify the place where it is drawn or the place where it is payable.

     Compare: 1883 No 8 s 3